 Only I will remain.

 Fear is an important mind capability of a human being.
 Fear is my inner signpost for danger.
-Fear equips me with a powerful ammunition of an ability to recognise on time a potential threat preventing from the risk of unwanted events.
-Fear is also an unpleasant sensation that immediately impacts my behaviours when a danger appears on a horizon.
+Fear equips me with powerful ammunition of an ability to recognize on time a potential threat preventing the risk of unwanted events.
+Fear is also an unpleasant sensation that immediately impacts my behaviors when danger appears on a horizon.

-The light and the darkness of fear lay in the duality of its impact, the light hue alarms me about potential threats, enabling to recognise the seriousness of a scene and encourages my basic instincts to take over; the dark shadow has the capability to strip me down from courage, pride, self-awareness and the alertness to picture the reality in its optimal conditions.
+The light and the darkness of fear lay in the duality of its impact, the light hue alarms me about potential threats, enabling to recognize the seriousness of a scene and encourages my basic instincts to take over; the dark shadow has the capability to strip me down from courage, pride, self-awareness, and the alertness to picture the reality in its optimal conditions.

 Feeling fear is only good when it saves my life.
-This is the ONE and ONLY reason when the gut feeling shall be the ruler, the guardian and the advisor of my actions.
-Repeating it once again, this is the ONLY time, just to set the reminder in the event of any other scenarios fogged by self-doubt, unexplained worries, minimised self-esteem or the feeling of being an imposer, fear no longer serves me.
-It is the secret distractive force of everything what I have worked for, desired to achieve or wished to experience.
+This is the ONE and ONLY reason when the gut feeling shall be the ruler, the guardian, and the advisor of my actions.
+Repeating it once again, this is the ONLY time, just to set the reminder in the event of any other scenarios fogged by self-doubt, unexplained worries, minimized self-esteem, or the feeling of being an imposter, fear no longer serves me.
+It is the secret distractive force of everything that I have worked for, desired to achieve, or wished to experience.
 The slow and hidden assassin of that slow regression that loves silence and grows stronger with every well-kept secret.

-Thank you for appearing in moments of my life when I really needed that direction towards listening my basic instincts of self-protection.
+Thank you for appearing in moments of my life when I really needed that direction towards listening to my basic instincts of self-protection.
 Thank you for saving me from danger and threat.
 I acknowledge that we might meet up again maybe even on several occasions sooner or later.
 I respect you, however, I am not your servant.
-You do not serve me any more.
-I am strong enough to trust myself and recognise the moments that you might try to trick my mind preventing me from doing what I desire to do but simply might need that soft tap of confidence on my shoulders.
+You do not serve me anymore.
+I am strong enough to trust myself and recognize the moments that you might try to trick my mind preventing me from doing what I desire to do but simply might need that soft tap of confidence on my shoulders.
 I am fine and do not need you on such occasions.
-I will acknowledge your presence but you will never take over the driver seat…. watching you slowly fading away….
+I will acknowledge your presence but you will never take over the driver seat…. watching you slowly fading away…